How to Declutter Your Gmail Inbox

 3. Use Filters

 Filters are an easy way to have your emails added to the appropriate label automatically.
 This way, they don’t show up in your inbox but instead are filed for you to review later when you have the time.
-You’ll know that some labels contain emails that are always important, so when a new lands there, you can read it right away.
-If an email lands in a less important label, you’ll know you can wait until later to read.
+You’ll know that some labels contain emails that are always important, so when a new one lands there, you can read it right away.
+If an email lands in a less important label, you’ll know you can wait until later to read it.
+Gmail automatically sorts and prioritizes emails based on the filters you set, making it easier to manage your inbox.
 This can really help you prioritize your time at work.
 To create a filter:

 1. Go to the settings gear/all settings